-Turn your departure time into a leave-by plan in one short workflow.
+Turn a flight time into a clear airport leave-by plan in one short workflow.

 1. Set Your Departure